 - Manufacturing relocations

-A principal contractor was required to manage the safe, secure and timely delivery of the various projects; all the while ensuring operational parts of the site were not affected.
-As the long term trusted partner, BAE Systems appointed Sewell to deliver this highly complex scheme.
+As principal contractor Sewell was required to manage the safe, secure and timely delivery of the various projects, all the while ensuring operational parts of the site were not affected.

-Sewell knew the 100 year old facilities at Brough inside out, having worked around the various high security facilities for 15 years.
-The teams worked collaboratively, engaging various BAE departments to develop a programme that was primarily engineered around access to available buildings.
+The BAE and Sewell teams worked collaboratively, engaging various departments to develop a programme that was primarily engineered around access to available buildings.

 Sewell deployed a highly experienced project management team to Brough, with 14 managers at the schemes peak, along with a full time Health and Safety Manager to effectively oversee the projects and manage up to 350 operatives working on the various programmes.
 Wherever possible Sewell utilised local, preapproved contractors, with trusted track records to execute the programmes of work; as a result 96% of operatives where local to the site.

 As part of the rigorous induction process, all operatives sat a BAE induction in addition to a bespoke, project specific induction delivered by Sewell; this ‘people focused’ approach reinforced BAE and Sewell’s high expectations.
 Spot checks, tool box talks and best practice sharing sessions were also utilised as part of a robust quality assurance programme.

 The complex project delivery was heavily reliant on communication and collaboration.
 Daily briefings and weekly project manager meetings were held, involving the BAE team, to discuss challenges and best practice across site operations.

 The Brough site was rationalised and the Enterprise Zone was created six months ahead of programme.
 The works were completed:

 - With no ICT or security downtime

 - With no interruptions to power